rafalposwiata/Java-Essence/README.md

 # Java Essence
-Repo for better understanding essence of Java functionality
+Repo for better understanding essence of Java functionalities